Introduction

 One quote in the article provided this advice to college educators: “If you design a class based on the assumption that students will do the readings, you’ll get nowhere.”

-In the audio below, an AI voice conversation agent, Sarah, will give you a brief summary of the approach used in this OER text.
+The rapid evolution of AI-generated content has further complicated the concept of instructional design.
+In the audio below, an AI voice conversation agent, Sarah (with a British accent), will read my brief summary of the approach used in this OER text.

 Or if you prefer to read, here’s the audio transcript: